 I remember the last time I shot on film was in 2008.
 After which, I switched to digital.
 There was a long break but I started shooting on film again and was looking for something different.
 Being an amateur, I was always a Kodak film user in the past, so when I found Kodak VISION3 250D 5207, I was very excited.
 Kodak VISION3 film is made for motion pictures and I was excited to shoot stills on a motion picture film for the first time.
 It’s an ISO 250 film, so I was curious about the grain.
 My biggest challenge was to find a lab in Malaysia that develops VISION3 in ECN-2 chemistry instead of C-41!

 I found a lab that does ECN-2 processing.
-So, now the time to go shooting had arrived.
+So, now the time to go shooting with my Olympus OM-1 had arrived.
 I mostly prefer to play with shade and shadow, as I love to observe how they can enhance the mood in a photo.
 I shot some portraits indoor beside the window and also tried outdoors.
 I also tried a few experimental shots of shadow and highlights to see how VISION3 250D behaved in those situations.

 After processing, I was quite satisfied.
 The 250D offered me very realistic colors; neither over-saturated nor muted.
 I didn’t find the film biased towards any specific color, although I didn’t test the film on a cloudy or rainy day, so I don’t know what the film’s performance is like on those days.